|

 Here's a picture of the bread we've made, using a Dutch oven:

 Also, we changed up our desserts and snacks.
-For healthier desserts, we've gone with things that we can make with freshly ground whole wheat (from our mill) which has the bran and germ levels mixed in there, and turbinado sugar, not white or brown sugar (which is only white refined sugar with food coloring added back in); honey and 100% maple syrup are really good substitutes for sugar also.
+For healthier desserts, we've gone with things that we can make with freshly ground whole wheat (from our mill) which has the bran and germ levels mixed in there, and xylitol or turbinado sugar, not white or brown sugar (which is only white refined sugar with food coloring added back in); honey and 100% maple syrup are really good substitutes for sugar also.

 Here's a picture of fresh blueberry pies that we made with our whole wheat flour and 4 lbs of blueberries we picked from a nearby farm (in July, for $2/lb):